Control Center’s New Networking States: On, Off, and In Between

 Add a third state.

 The Settings app’s sections for Wi-Fi and Bluetooth each still have a binary On/Off switch that turns off the associated radios, just as in earlier iOS releases.
-However, in Control Center, you can now toggle through different states with Bluetooth and Wi-Fi:
+However, in Control Center, you can now toggle through three different states with Wi-Fi and Bluetooth:

-If the radio was turned Off in Settings, it shows in Control Center as a gray icon with a line through it.
+If the Wi-Fi or Bluetooth radio was turned Off in Settings, it shows in Control Center as a gray icon with a line through it.
 If you expand the networking platter, the text beneath the icon reads Off.
 Tap the icon, and it turns blue.
 In the expanded view, Wi-Fi shows the current network name if it’s connected; Bluetooth displays On.

-If the radio is currently On, tapping it turns its Control Center icon from blue to gray, and disconnects Wi-Fi from the current network and Bluetooth from any connected peripherals.
+If the Wi-Fi or Bluetooth radio is currently On, tapping the associated button in Control Center turns it from blue to gray, and disconnects Wi-Fi from the current network or Bluetooth from any connected peripherals.
 The text reads Not Connected in the expanded view.
-It won’t connect to Wi-Fi networks, and Bluetooth peripherals can’t connect to it.
+Your device won’t connect to Wi-Fi networks, or Bluetooth peripherals can’t connect to it.
 If you visit Settings and look at either the Wi-Fi or Bluetooth screen, it provides a detailed text explanation, too.
 However, these services will continue to function: AirDrop, AirPlay, an Apple Pencil, an Apple Watch, Handoff, Instant Hotspot, and Location Services.

 If the radio is in its Not Connected mode, tapping the icon switches it back to On and reconnects to networks and peripherals as available.